 The range button selects whether the EG produces a signal in the default range between 0 and 1, or with a range such that the EG outputs 0 while in its sustain phase.
 In the latter case, the EG will attack from a negative value to a positive value, and finally release to a negative value.
 This "centers" the output value around 0, which can be useful for modulation.

 In the envelope controller you can click and drag the dots to customize the envelope shape.
 The following parameters are available:

 The time it takes for the attack to start after the key is pressed (or triggered when the input signal exceeds the threshold).

 The Attack portion of the envelope is the time taken for the amplitude to reach maximum value.
 Slow attack is commonly part of sounds called pads.
 But for percussive sounds the attack time should be as short as possible.

 After the sound has reached its maximum level, it starts to decay until it reaches a level known as the Sustain level at a rate set by the Decay time setting.

 This is the level reached after the decay time.
-The EG will hold this level as long as a key is pressed.
+The EG will hold this level as long as a key is pressed (or as long as the trigger input level is above the threshold).
 Note that this parameter specifies a volume level rather than a time period.

-Once the key is released, the value will remain at the sustain level for a time set by the hold parameter.
+Once the key is released (or the input level drops below the threshold), the value will remain at the sustain level for a time set by the hold parameter.

 After the hold time the sound resumes its decay, this time at a new rate determined by the Release setting.